Induction information for Coordinators and Tutors

 - You need to take responsibility for a secure evidence trail for the process.

 The statutory guidance says you must have time to undertake this role (we’d recommend a minimum of one period per week, per NQT) and you should be trained to do it.

-You may be sharing the role with others, as induction may be overseen by more than one person in your school – for example, an overseeing induction coordinator dealing with whole school issues and a subject or key stage mentor who has oversight of the NQT on a daily basis.
+You may be sharing the role with others, as induction may be overseen by more than one person in your school – for example, an overseeing induction coordinator dealing with whole school issues and a subject or key stage tutor who has oversight of the NQT on a daily basis.
 It’s up to each school to decide how best the process can be organised in order to ensure that your NQTs are sufficiently monitored and supported and that there is a rigorous evidence trail.